Tests used to Diagnose Kidney Disease in Dogs

 - If BUN is above 80 mg/dL (28.6 mmol/L), this is a sign of uremia and is usually accompanied by clinical signs such as vomiting and inappetence.
 In this case, as when creatinine is above 4.5 mg/dL (398 µmol/L), it may be necessary to reduce protein in the diet to help control these symptoms.
 BUN is more reflective of diet, and less reflective of the stage of kidney disease, than creatinine, but it is still not necessary to feed a low protein diet when BUN is below 80 mg/dL (28.6 mmol/L), although you should definitely be feeding a lower phosphorus diet at that point.

 - Phosphorus: Elevated phosphorus is dangerous and needs to be controlled.
-It is questionable how important dietary phosphorus is when blood levels remain below 4.5 mg/dl (1.45 mmol/l), but my feeling is that it may still help to reduce phosphorus in the diet.
+It is questionable how important dietary phosphorus is when blood levels remain below 4.5 mg/dl (1.45 mmol/l), but my feeling is that it may still help to reduce phosphorus in the diet to at least a low normal level.
 You should also be sure to use adequate calcium (which binds phosphorus), even when phosphorus levels are normal.
-When phosphorus levels are above 4.5, then it is important to both reduce phosphorus in the diet and use phosphorus binders, plus you may need to do other treatments as well.
+When phosphorus levels are above 4.5, then it is important to reduce phosphorus in the diet, and to use phosphorus binders if needed, plus you may need to do other treatments as well.
 If you are home feeding, and your dog's phosphorus levels are <4.5, you can add calcium to help bind phosphorus.
 Add about 1/2 teaspoon of ground eggshell per pound of food (1/2 teaspoon ground eggshell yields about 2,500 mg of calcium carbonate, which has 1000 mg of elemental calcium).
 If you prefer, you can use Tums instead (be sure to use the product that contains only calcium), or another form of calcium (see phosphate binders for more information).
 If the phosphorus levels are over 4.5, you may need to use more calcium, or talk to your vet about using an aluminum based phosphorus binder instead.
 See the section on Phosphate Binders for more information.
 Elevated phosphorus levels (hyperphosphatemia) can be related to abnormal parathyroid hormone (PTH), which can be caused by kidney disease, so if it persists, you should do a PTH test so it can be treated if needed.